DataDog/go-libddwaf/README.md

     Context -->|Run| Library
     Subcontext -->|Run| Library
-    Encoder -->|Allocate Waf Objects| runtime.Pinner
+    Encoder -->|Allocate Waf Objects| pin.ConcurrentPinner

     Library -->|Call C code| libddwaf

     classDef hidden display: none;
 ```

-### `runtime.Pinner`
+### `pin.ConcurrentPinner`

 When passing Go values to the WAF, it is necessary to make sure that memory remains valid and does
 not move until the WAF no longer has any pointers to it.
-We do this by using a `runtime.Pinner`.
+We do this by using a `pin.ConcurrentPinner`.
-Data passed to a root `Context` is added to a `Context`-associated `runtime.Pinner`; while data passed to a Subcontext is added to a per-Subcontext runtime.Pinner whose lifetime spans the Subcontext (released on Subcontext.Close)
+Data passed to a root `Context` is added to a `Context`-associated `pin.ConcurrentPinner`; while data passed to a Subcontext is added to a per-Subcontext pin.ConcurrentPinner whose lifetime spans the Subcontext (released on Subcontext.Close)

 ### Typical call to Run()